banudalamanli/Algorithms/algorithmic_puzzles_nkarumanchi/Chapter_2-Recursion_and_Backtracking/README.md

   def some_recursive_function
     if (test for the base case)
       return some base case value
-    elsif (test for another base case if necessarry) return some other base case value
+    elsif (test for another base case)
+      return some other base case value
     else
       # the recursive case
-      return some work and then a recursive call end end
+      do some work and then
+      do a recursive call
+    end
+  end
 ```